manpagez: man pages & more

 behave differently.

-Sending custom commands to a FTP server means that you need to
+Sending custom commands to an FTP server means that you need to

-send the commands exactly as the FTP server expects them (RFC959
+send the commands exactly as the FTP server expects them (RFC

-is a good guide here), and you can only use commands that work
+959 is a good guide here), and you can only use commands that

 require data interchange and thus need a data-connection must be

-left to libcurl's own judgement.
-Also be aware that libcurl will
+left to libcurl's own judgment.
+Also be aware that libcurl does

-do its very best to change directory to the target directory
+its best to change directory to the target directory before

-before doing any transfer, so if you change directory (with CWD
+doing any transfer, so if you change directory (with CWD or

-or similar) you might confuse libcurl and then it might not
+similar) you might confuse libcurl and then it might not attempt

 A little example that deletes a given file before an operation: